-To illustrate the merit and feasibility of the proposed strategic bidding solution compared with the solution of the strategic bidding problem based on DC-MCP, the procured bidding strategies are plugged into the MCP with the original ACOPF problem formulation.
+The procured bidding strategies are plugged into the ACOPF-based MCP to illustrate the merit and feasibility of the proposed strategic bidding solution compared with the solution of the strategic bidding problem based on DC-MCP.
 In the following discussions, the solution procured by plugging the proposed strategic bidding solution into the MCP with the original ACOFP formulation is denoted as RlxAC-AC solution, while the plugged one based on DC-MCP is denoted as DC-AC solution.
-The clearing prices procured from the proposed strategic bidding problem are in very close proximity to RlxAC-AC prices.
+The clearing prices procured by the proposed strategic bidding problem are in very close proximity to RlxAC-AC prices.
 This illustrates the effectiveness of the proposed strategic bidding solution as revealed by comparing the third and fifth columns of Table \ref{3bus_dc_SOCP}.
-Conversely, the strategic bidding based on DC-MCP is different from the DC-AC solution as revealed by comparing the last row of Table \ref{3bus_dc_SOCP}.
+Conversely, the strategic bidding based on DC-MCP is different from the DC-AC solution, as revealed by comparing the last row of Table \ref{3bus_dc_SOCP}.
 Besides, the proposed bidding strategy is more profitable than the one procured by the strategic bidding based on DC-MCP with a $1.25\%$ larger profit margin.
 The total daily profit of $\$ 26,286.2$ for generation unit $1$ procured by the proposed strategic bidding method is more than that $\$ 25,960$ total daily profit procured by the strategic bidding based on DC-MCP.